naokimas/clustering-corr-mat/README.md

 ## Code in C++

-**corrmat_cc_group.cp** provides functions to calculate local and global clustering coefficients for correlation matrices and some auxiliary functions.
+**cc_for_correlation_matrices.cp** provides functions to calculate local and global clustering coefficients for correlation matrices and some auxiliary functions.

 Function corrmat_C_PHA calculates C^{cor,P}, C^{cor,H}, C^{cor,A} and their local variants (i.e. C_i's)